TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 ## Modular Arithmetic
-> Sometimes, the answer to a problem is a very large number but it is enough to output it ”modulo m”, i.e., the remainder when the answer is divided by m
+> Sometimes, the answer to a problem is a very large number but it is enough to output it ”modulo m”, i.e., the remainder when the answer is divided by m (for example modulo 10^9 + 7)

 [[[CPH] [Competitive Programmer’s Handbook] [Antti Laaksonen].pdf#page=16&selection=236,0,243,1|[CPH] [Competitive Programmer’s Handbook] [Antti Laaksonen], page 16]]

 ## 1.4